These are links to the websites of other organisations or sources of information with interests in biosecurity in New Zealand and overseas.

 Biosecurity information on New Zealands Department of Conservation’s website

-The Environmental Risk Management Authority (ERMA New Zealand) makes decisions on applications to introduce hazardous substances (HS) or new organisms (NO) including genetically modified organisms (GMOs)
+The Environmental Protection Authority (EPA) makes decisions on applications to introduce hazardous substances (HS) or new organisms (NO) including genetically modified organisms (GMOs)

 Links to Regional Council websites around New Zealand